 Nature trails winding through the park lead to more overlooks and grassy areas where you can admire the beautiful surroundings.
 Shaded by a canopy of trees, the walkway will take you to six distinctive "garden rooms" with spectacular displays of seasonal color.

-The two downtown parks are connected by the GHS Swamp Rabbit Trail, a 19-mile paved pathway that follows the Reedy River along a former railroad line from Greenville to nearby Travelers Rest.
-One of the city’s most popular outdoor amenities, this multi-use trail takes you past restaurants, shops, Furman University and even a craft brewery featuring a mural of the namesake hare bursting through the tap room’s brick wall.
+The two downtown parks are connected by the Prisma Health Swamp Rabbit Trail, a 22-mile paved pathway that follows the Reedy River along a former railroad line from Greenville to nearby Travelers Rest.
+One of the city's most popular outdoor amenities, this multi-use trail takes you past restaurants, shops, Furman University and even a craft brewery featuring a mural of the namesake hare bursting through the tap room's brick wall.

 Near the end of the line is Greenville's Bike Skills Flow Park, offering multiple loops with the kind of terrain and features you'd find on a mountain bike trail.
 The park includes a figure-eight pump track, cross-country course and a pump, berm and jump track affectionately called PB&J.